DylanWRh/Programming-in-Artificial-Intelligence-22Fall/Gomoku-Pro/README.md

 No restrictions for WHITE.

-Only AI will follow the restrictions; players can just ignore them, and put chess anywhere you like.
+Only AI will follow the restrictions; human players can just ignore them, and put chess anywhere you like.

 ## Run